 Day 1: Old Town Highlights

-Begin your first day in Girona at the city walls.
+Begin your first day at the city walls.
 Located in the upper part of the old town, the city walls don’t encircle the entire city, however, they are quite vast and very well restored.
 They’re also completely free to enter and walk along.

 You can get a great view of the city from the top of the walls and there are many towers along them that you can climb in order to get a good vantage point.
 There are also a number of nice gardens along the base of the walls that are worth wandering through, as well.